chi6rag/how-credit-card-processing-works/ebook/ch2/README.md

-# Chapter 2 : Buying online
+# Chapter 2 : Buying Online

 John is checking out the Amazon.com site and he wants to buy a book.
 At the checkout page he enters his credit card information and hits submit.